 Improved though both TVs are sonically, though, the G2 has improved the most.
 In fact, it reverses 2021’s standings by sounding better than the C2: louder, more impactful and slightly better at crafting a larger sound stage – including a passable sense of height effects with Dolby Atmos sources.
-Our C2 sample also exhibited just a touch of rattle with very loud, very bassy content, while the G2 remained composed at all times.
+Our C2 samples have also exhibited just a touch of rattle with very loud, very bassy content, while the G2 remains composed at all times.

 ** Winner ** G2

 Again there’s a question over whether the difference is enough to justify the G2 price hike, but at least the more expensive models sound best this year.

 Last year the decision between the C1 and G1 fell pretty straightforwardly in the C1's favour, thanks to its outstanding bang for your buck appeal.
 This year, thanks to the impact of the G2's heat sink and the way it overturns the G1's audio disadvantage, the decision is much less clear cut.